jjotterson/datapungibea/README.md

 <h2> Running Tests (Optional) </h2>

 Datapungibea comes with a family of tests to check its access to the BEA API and the quality of the retrieved data.
-They check:
+They check if:

-1. if the connection to BEA is working,
+1. the connection to BEA is working,
-2. if the data cleaning step worked,
+2. the data cleaning step worked,
-3. if the code snippet is executing,
+3. the code snippet is executing,
-4. if the code snippet gets the same data as the datapungi query.
+4. the code snippet gets the same data as the datapungi query.

 Other tests check if BEA data has being updated of if new data is available.
 Most of these tests are run every night on python 3.5, 3.6 and 3.7 (see the code build tag on the top of the document).
 However, these test runs are not currently checking the code snippet quality to check if its output is the same as the driver's.
 To run the tests, including the one